snipaid-nlg/gptj-model-server/README.md

 ## Overview:

-1. `app.py` contains the code to load and run your model for inference.
+1. `app.py` contains the code to load and run the model for inference.
 2. You can run a simple test with `test.py`!

 if deploying using Docker: